Anomaly Awareness: Conclusions

 \section{Conclusions}

 ~ In this paper we have described a new method of anomaly detection, based on a classification task within a multiclass in-distribution, and the effect of adding to the task some level of anomaly awareness.
+This is a semi-supervised method of anomaly detection, where the algorithm is exposed to a variety of anomalies to render it less dependent on specific anomalies.

-As a use case for this method we have addressed a non-trivial task of anomaly detection in Particle Physics.
 Using information of LHC events we have studied how Anomaly Awareness can help to establish a more model-independent strategy to search for new phenomena at high energies.
-We observe that Anomaly Awareness does not substantially interfere with the underlying classification task, see Fig.~\ref{fig:classROC}, but adds additional power of detecting anomalies.
+We observe that Anomaly Awareness does not substantially interfere with the underlying classification task, see Fig.~\ref{fig:classROC}, but brings the anomalies to a region where a separation is possible, see e.g. Figs.~\ref{fig:baseline2D} and ~\ref{fig:WjetAA}.
+We illustrated the use of this separation in Sec.~\ref{sec:detection}.

 We found that awareness of {\it any} anomaly helped on detecting others, and that adding more anomalies to the AA term did improve detection of new, unknown situations.
-We did notice, though, that this procedure levels off after awareness to a few examples, likely to indicate that the feature extraction of the algorithm has saturated.
+We did notice, though, that this procedure levels off after awareness to a few examples, likely to indicate that the feature extraction ability of the algorithm has saturated.

 Although we constructed jet images as input for the algorithm, Anomaly Awareness could be used with any type of input.
-For example, for the LHC application we could have used instead images of the leading and subleading jets simply pasted together, as proposed in Ref.~\cite{Khosa:2019qgp}, event information terms of a set of kinematic variables, mixed input, or even lower-level event information (closer to the raw output of the detector).
+For example, for the LHC application we could have used instead images of the leading and subleading jets simply pasted together, as proposed in Ref.~\cite{Khosa:2019qgp}, event information in terms of a set of kinematic variables, mixed input, or even lower-level event information (closer to the raw output of the detector).
+To illustrate the use of AA in other situations, in the Appendices we show the application of this method to a semi-hadronic LHC final state, and to a non-physics dataset.